-The BP MS 150 is a two-day fundraising bike ride organized by the National MS Society South Central Region.
-The BP MS 150 is the largest of the 100 Bike MS events in the United States with 13,000 cyclists and 3,500 volunteers with countless spectators along the route and at the finish line in Austin.
-Over sixty thousand people participate and contribute to this event each year making it one of the largest charity bike rides in North America.
+The Bike MS: Texas MS 150 is a two day bike ride organized by the National MS Society MS South Central Region.
+The Bike MS: Texas MS 150 is the largest of the 100 Bike MS events in the United States with up to 13,000 cyclists, 3,500 volunteers and countless spectators along the route and at the finish line.
+Up to 60,000 people participate and contribute to this event each year, making it one of the largest charity bike rides in North America.

 Rest Stops are positioned about every 10-15 miles along the route and allow cyclists to access support services, such as: hydration and snacks, medical support, bike repairs, port-o-lets, and SAG (Special Assistant and Gear) services.
 Thousands of cyclists will stop at the rest stops to rest and “re-fuel” for their journey.

 CERT Rest Stop Entrance Controllers (REC’s) will staff the rest stops along the route from Houston to Bryan/College Station.
 There are several different starting points from the Houston area: Energy Corridor, Katy and Waller.
 All three routes join into one route on the journey to Kyle Field at Texas A&M in College Station.
 CERT Rest Stop Entrance Controllers typically assist the cyclists, by: helping them to safely enter and leave the rest stops, managing the cyclists’ flow within the rest stops, giving directions and information, and supporting rest stop services.